sunfounder/arduino_starter_kit/docs/source/25_show_number.rst

     :width: 500
     :align: center

-8. Connect the DS pin of the 74HC595 to pin 11 of the R3 board.
+8. Connect the DS pin of the 74HC595 to pin 11 of the Arduino Uno R3.

 .. image:: img/25_show_number_pin11.png
     :width: 500
     :align: center

-9. Connect the ST_CP pin of the 74HC595 to pin 12 of the R3 board.
+9. Connect the ST_CP pin of the 74HC595 to pin 12 of the Arduino Uno R3.

 .. image:: img/25_show_number_pin12.png
     :width: 500
     :align: center

-10. Connect the SH_CP pin of the 74HC595 to pin 8 of the R3 board.
+10. Connect the SH_CP pin of the 74HC595 to pin 8 of the Arduino Uno R3.

 .. image:: img/25_show_number_pin8.png
     :width: 500
     :align: center

-11. Finally, connect the GND and 5V pins of the R3 board to the negative and positive rails on the breadboard, respectively.
+11. Finally, connect the GND and 5V pins of the Arduino Uno R3 to the negative and positive rails on the breadboard, respectively.

 .. image:: img/25_show_number.png
     :width: 500
     :align: center

-12. The following tables shows the pin connections between the 74HC595, the R3 board, the7-segment Display.
+12. The following tables shows the pin connections between the 74HC595, the Arduino Uno R3, the7-segment Display.

 .. list-table::
     :widths: 20 20